Ray, Albert Burton, Jr.(born: October 27, 1921 - died: July 12, 1986)

-Each year, since at least 1916, the Bluegrass Tennis Tournament had taken place in Lexington, KY, at Woodland Park.
-There is no mention of the tournament being segregated or that Albert Ray was African American.
-Though, it is within the "Colored Notes" that there is mentioned that Albert Ray, Jr. competed in the Bluegrass Tennis Tournament that was held for African Americans at Douglas Park.
-Albert Ray, Jr. also won the Junior Tennis Trophy at the South End Lexington Recreational Games that were held at Douglas Park and Charles Young Park in late August of 1938.
+Each year since at least 1916, the Bluegrass Tennis Tournament had taken place in Lexington at Woodland Park.
+In coverage of the tournament, there is no mention of it being segregated or that Albert Ray was African American, but within the "Colored Notes" snippet it is mentioned that Albert Ray, Jr. competed in the Bluegrass Tennis Tournament held for African Americans at Douglas Park.
+Albert Ray, Jr. also won the Junior Tennis Trophy at the South End Lexington Recreational Games that were held at Douglas Park and Charles Young Park in late August 1938.

-Albert Ray, Jr. was the Senior Champion of the Bluegrass Tennis Tournament for 1938-39, which was noted when he participated in the Louisville Negro Tri-State Championship Tennis Tournament held in August of 1939.
-In the first round of the Louisville tournament, Albert Ray, Jr. defeated Dr. J. T. Anderson.
-As the tournament progressed to the next levels, Albert Ray, Jr. was defeated by C. H. Parrish and by Clarence Rice.
+Albert Ray, Jr. was the Senior Champion of the Bluegrass Tennis Tournament for 1938-39, which was noted when he participated in the Louisville (KY) Negro Tri-State Championship Tennis Tournament held in August 1939.
+In the first round of the Louisville tournament, Ray defeated Dr. J. T. Anderson.
+As the tournament progressed to the next levels, Ray was defeated by C. H. Parrish and by Clarence Rice.
 Albert Ray is referred to in the Louisville newspaper as the "Lexington Champ."

-In 1940, Albert B. Ray, Jr. was a college student at Hampton Institute [now Hampton University] where he strengthened his game and became a national champion tennis player.
-He ranked among the best 10 African American collegiate tennis players behind James McDaniels at Prairie View.
-McDaniels held the top spot in the Negro National C. I. A. A. Tennis Collegiate Rankings.
-Albert Ray, Jr. also continued to compete at home in Lexington, KY; in 1940, he was again the city champion in tennis.
-The following year, he defeated William Walls for the Lexington Men's Single Tennis Championship.
-Albert Ray was ranked 5th in the 1941 annual poll of leading African American intercollegiate tennis players.
-He was selected by the C. I. A. A. as the most valuable tennis player for 1941.
+Ray also continued to compete at home in Lexington.
+In 1940, he was again the city champion in tennis and the following year he defeated William Walls for the Lexington Men's Single Tennis Championship.
+Albert Ray was ranked 5th in the 1941 annual poll of leading African American intercollegiate tennis players and was selected by the CIAA as the most valuable tennis player for 1941.
 At the end of the college tennis season, Albert Ray, Jr. was the Midwestern Intercollegiate Tennis Champion.
 He won the title when he defeated Jimmy McDaniel, the two-time champion from Xavier University.

 In 1942, Albert B. Ray, Jr. was considered one of the best African American tennis players in the United States.
-He was a candidate as one of the top eight African American tennis players for the planned exhibition tour team that would travel around the United States to raise money for the Army Relief Fund.
-The event was proposed by the Negro National Tennis Association Chairman R. B. Ritchie.
-In June of 1942, the exhibition games in Kentucky took place at Chickasaw tennis courts in Louisville, KY.
+He was a candidate as one of the top eight African American tennis players for a planned exhibition tour team that would travel around the United States to raise money for the Army Relief Fund.
+The event was proposed by Negro National Tennis Association Chairman R. B. Ritchie.
+In June 1942, the exhibition games in Kentucky took place at Chickasaw tennis courts in Louisville.
 It was the opening of the tennis season in Louisville.
 Albert Ray and his teammates played against tennis players from Lexington and Louisville.

 Albert Burton Ray, Jr. died in Chicago in 1986.
 He is buried at Camp Nelson National Cemetery in Jessamine County, KY.
-He was the son of Rosanna Virginia Smith Ray and Albert B. Ray, Sr. His parents are buried in Cove Haven Cemetery in Lexington, Kentucky.
+He was the son of Rosanna Virginia Smith Ray and Albert B. Ray, Sr. His parents are buried in Cove Haven Cemetery in Lexington.